Battle of San Juan (1797): Battle

 On 21 April, the British started a 7-day artillery duel with the Spanish forts of San Gerónimo and San Antonio, located at the Boquerón Inlet.
-At the same time, further Spanish forces put pressure on the British positions, the Spanish recaptured Martín Peña Bridge, while the militia led by José "Pepe" Díaz (1776 - April 30, 1797) and Sergeant Francisco Díaz (1777 - ?), both cousins, raided behind British lines, bringing back prisoners.
-Then, on the 29th and 30th, the Spanish crossed the Boquerón Inlet, and forced the British to pull back.
+At the same time, further Spanish forces put pressure on the British positions; the Spanish recaptured Martín Peña Bridge, while the militia led by José "Pepe" Díaz (1776 – April 30, 1797) and Sergeant Francisco Díaz (1777 – ?), both cousins, raided behind British lines, bringing back prisoners.
+Then, on the 29th and 30th, the Spanish under Ramón de Castro crossed the Boquerón Inlet while numbering around 800 militia and two troops of cavalry, and forced the British to pull back.

 Aftermath

 On 1 May, the Spanish learned the British were gone, leaving behind arms, stores and ammunition.
+Another source, covering an incomplete picture of the military actions, reports that the British "sailed away by May 2 after losing 31 killed, 70 wounded and 124 captured or missing."
+In all, the British lost around 200 killed and about 290 captured including deserters.